Introduction

 Death

-Mark died at Hardington on 19 March 1850, aged 55, due to “chill asthma,” a condition characterised by sudden and severe attacks of breathlessness, often triggered by cold weather or sudden temperature changes.[4]
+Mark died at Hardington on 19 March 1850, at the age of 55, due to “chill asthma,” a condition characterised by sudden and severe attacks of breathlessness, often triggered by cold weather or sudden temperature changes.[7]

 Children

-Mark and Hester had five sons.
-Two had “Washington” as a middle name, which suggests Mark admired George Washington, the first President of the United States.
+Mark and Hester had five sons, two of whom had “Washington” as a middle name, suggesting Mark admired George Washington, the first President of the United States.

-Their son, Robert Bartlett John Eastment Washington Dodge, married Grace Apsey at Southampton in 1844 and emigrated to America in 1848.
+Their son, Robert Bartlett John Eastment Washington Dodge, married Grace Apsey at Southampton in 1844 and emigrated to the United States in 1848.

 The will of Mark Dodge